New to the stock market? 3 investments you can't go wrong with. - ExBulletin

 1. Procter & Gamble

 You’ve heard of the name.
-You probably even know Procter & Gamble (PG 1.78% ) makes a bunch of products that we know and buy over and over again, often without a second thought.
+You probably even know Procter & Gamble (NYSE: PG) makes a bunch of products that we know and buy over and over again, often without a second thought.
 What you might not realize, however, is how deep and wide the reach of this business is.
 P&G is the name behind Pampers Diapers, Tide Laundry Detergent, Bounty Towels, Gillette Razors, Crest Toothpaste, Pepto-Bismol, and more.

 No one can claim that these product lines are interesting or that they market themselves.
 Procter & Gamble has yet to market these brands profitably, and as the biggest name in consumer goods for a long, long time, has perfected the art of connecting with consumers.